djjudas21/photodb-perl/docs/CONTRIBUTING.md

 * Documentation should be kept up to date with the project.
 Database schema docs are generated automatically but application usage documentation needs to be written by hand.
 * CI tests need to be passing before a pull request will be accepted.
 At the moment this is just a syntax check but I hope to expand the tests in the future.

+## Database conventions

+* Tables should be given names in UPPERCASE
+* Views should be given names in LOWERCASE
+* Views whose name starts `choose_` are specifically for use with the `listchoices()` function

 ### Altering the schema

 This section describes how to alter the schema, and document the changes.